canmom/canmom.github.io/fiction/undefinedbehaviour.md

 A whole decade had gone by.
 I'd had other relationships of course, most recently with Yeong-Mi.
 And I'd had a lot of time to process what Violet and I were.
 The sense of betrayal I'd felt, however cruel and unjustified.
 Wondering why she hadn't *told* me, if she was struggling that bad.
 Or if she had told me, and I'd been too oblivious to pick up the signals.

-Seeing Violet now could only bring to mind gothic metaphors, ghosts and hauntings.
+Seeing Violet now, I could only find gothic metaphors, ghosts and hauntings.
 I'd gone over every conversation we'd had in my head, searching it for clues, and none of it was right.

 She'd been hit by a damn truck.
 Comical.
 Unless, of course, she was lying for some reason.
 So much of this mysterious job seemed sketchy.
 Like, why show up at my flat at 1am?
 Why not tell me more?